-This tutorial shows you how to visualize your Valarm data in 3 dimensions (plus time) using KML and Google Earth™.
-You can see your Valarm data with topography and any other available layers.
-Download and install Google Earth if you haven’t already.
-Also check out our other articles on Valarm data with ESRI ArcGIS, Quantum GIS, and Microsoft Excel.
+This tutorial shows you how to visualize your Industrial IoT sensor data in 3 dimensions (plus time) using KML and Google Earth™.
+You can see your Tools.Valarm.net IoT device measurements with topography and any other layers you have available.

 2. My friend David thought it would be fun to run around 100 miles through the desert and the example data here is part of that trip from Death Valley to the Sierra Nevada mountains.
 Traffic won’t be useful in this scenario but a 3-dimensional view will give a better idea of relief and elevation change!
 Here is our path passing by the Racetrack Playa.